Douhua: History

-Tofu is thought to have originated in ancient China during the Han Dynasty.
-Liu An, the grandson of Emperor Gaozu of Han, was ambitious and wanted to invent something to make people live forever.
-Even though he failed to make the magic pill, he used soybean and bittern to finally get niveous and tender tofu, which was surprisingly tasty.
-People named it "tofu brains" because of its softness.
-Tofu brains then became a popular snack during Han Dynasty.
+The earliest records of douhua date from the Han dynasty; it was called 豆腐脑 dòufunǎo, or "tofu brains", because of its softness.
 In the next 2000 years, it gradually spread throughout China.
+Ming dynasty scholars credited Han Prince Liu An with inventing tofu and douhua as foods soft enough for his ailing mother to eat.

-During the Second Sino-Japanese War, Sichuan became the political, economical, and military center of China.
+During the Second Sino-Japanese War, Sichuan became the political, economical, and military center of Free China.
 The boss of a famous Douhua restaurant, Liu Xilu, learnt the methods of making beancurd from others and innovated on them until he finally came up with his own "secret recipe", which greatly improved its taste.

 Names

 Regional variants

-Variants of douhua can be broadly divided into three groups: savoury (鹹), spicy (辣) and sweet (甜).
+Variants of douhua can be broadly divided into three groups: savoury (鹹), spicy (辣), and sweet (甜).
+Traditionally, sweet douhua was mainly distributed in South China and Hong Kong, and was introduced to Taiwan and Southeast Asia; salty douhua was mainly distributed in northern China, and spicy douhua was mainly distributed in southwest China.

 Savoury

-In Northern China, Douhua is often eaten with soy sauce, thus resulting in a savory flavor.
-Northern Chinese often refer to douhua as tofu brains.
+In Northern China, Douhua is often eaten with soy sauce, resulting in a savoury flavor.
 Each region may differ in seasonings.
 Inland cities add chopped meat, pickles or zha cai, and mushrooms, while coastal cities add seaweed and small shrimp.
 Tofu brains can be found at breakfast stands along the streets in the morning, usually with eggs or youtiao (fried dough sticks).
-Other times it is hard to find outside of a restaurant.

 Spicy

-In Sichuan and neighboring Shaanxi, douhua is often flavored with chilli oil and Sichuan peppers to make it spicy.
+In Sichuan and neighboring Shaanxi, doufunao is often flavored with chilli oil and Sichuan peppers to make it spicy.
 It is served by carrying pole or bicycle vendors with several condiments such as chili oil, soy sauce, scallions, and nuts.
-A famous Sichuan dish, spicy tofu fish (豆花鱼) uses douhua as an essential ingredient.

 Sweet

+In Hubei, Hunan and Jiangxi, sugar is added directly to the tofu curd without adding any other condiments.
+This way of eating best retains the original flavor of tofu curd (bean curd).

-In Southern China, Douhua is often eaten with sweet flavoring.
+In southern China, Douhua is often eaten with sweet flavoring.
 Southern China often refers to Douhua as tofu pudding.
 It is served with sweet ginger or clear syrup.
 In summer, people eat cold Douhua to relieve themselves of the heat.
 In winter, people add hot sweet water and beans into Douhua to dispel cold.
 Hong Kong people add sesame paste into Douhua.

-Taiwanese and Cantonese douhua are a symbol of Southern Chinese cuisine, and often served as a part of yum cha.
+Taiwanese and Cantonese douhua are a symbol of southern Chinese cuisine, and often served as a part of yum cha.
+Known as tofu fa, it can also be found sold in small stores on the side of popular hiking trails and beaches in Hong Kong.

 In Southeast Asia, douhua is almost always sweet, although condiments vary widely.